TeeOhh/Norms-Reasoner/README.md

 ### All in ..\flat-files\
 ------------------------------------------------------------
-This directory contains the logical encodings of the training data (i.e., the evidence). adversarial-agent.krf
+This directory contains the logical encodings of the training data (i.e., the evidence).<br/>

+adversarial-agent.krf
 1. norm frames and adversarial evidence for their evaluation